Pacifica Honolulu

 No analysis available

-Strong evidence: 19 of 20 MLS records check WATER as included in association fees.
-While several remarks reference new or in-unit water heaters, the overwhelming checkbox consistency across listings indicates water is included in the maintenance fee for the building.
+Very strong evidence: 18 of 20 MLS records list SEWER as included in association fees, and public remarks provide no contradiction.
+The consistency across multiple listings indicates sewer is included in the maintenance fee.

 No analysis available